+Although the label designates this product as a “salad dressing” rather than a supplement, it can still easily be confused for a reptile supplement because of its description.
 The label reads: “Pour Nature Zone Reptile Salad Dressing on top of your reptile’s daily food ration to provide calcium and Vitamin D3 for healthy bones PLUS carotenoids, lycopene, and lutein to promote and maintain natural vivid coloration.
 Available in delicious strawberry flavor for Bearded Dragons, cantaloupe flavor for Tortoises and musk melon flavor for Iguanas.
 Not for human consumption.”

 - Water = filler, no nutritional value